mbarnettHMX/beneficial-ownership-engine/docs/deployment/LOCAL_DEPLOY.md

 ### Cloning the Repository and Starting Visual Studio Code

-Once the prerequisite software is installed clone using GIT and a command prompt.
-Choose a new, local folder for the repository, navigate to the new folder, and clone the repository.
+Once the prerequisite software is installed clone this repository using GIT and a command prompt: choose a new, local folder for the repository, navigate to the new folder, and clone the repository using the following command in Power Shell.
 You can obtain the required repository URL from the 'Code' (green button) on the GitHub Beneficial Ownership landing page:

 ```Power Shell
 git clone <repository URL>